BYVoid/gdrive/readme.md

 Warning
 =======

 This project is under development.
-The quaility is currently not asured.
+The quaility is currently not assured.
 Use it at your own risk.